ryan4yin/thiscute.world/content/about/index.en.md

 - **Technologies of Interest**:
   - **Linux**: I'm an enthusiast for Linux, and I earn my livelihood through it.
 The distribution I like the most and have invested the most effort into is NixOS.
-  - **Neovim**: My primary text editor and my personal favorite.
-It provides me with a smooth input experience akin to stenography input methods, making it hard for me to put down.
-  - **Window Manager**: I use both i3 and hyprland as window managers.
-Similar to Neovim, they allow me to perform most operations without leaving the keyboard, resulting in a very fluid experience.
   - **Embedded**: Referring to embedded systems, I find the realm of hardware to be intriguing.
 In my free time, I've dabbled quite a bit and invested a fair amount of money in this field.
   - **Kubernetes**: One of the cornerstones of SRE (Site Reliability Engineering), a foundation of cloud-native technologies.
-  - **Istio**: Among the most mature service mesh products, and also a crucial part of my professional toolkit.
 - **Experience**: **Site Reliability Engineer**
   - Maintain and optimize cloud computing platform and cloud networking, analyze and control cloud computing costs(AWS/GCP/...), to support the fast-growing business